Enrique Cerezo: Presidency of Atlético Madrid

 After the promotion of Atlético Madrid to La Liga in 2002, Jesús Gil opted to leave the presidency of the organization, although his family continued to control it and decided to designate Enrique Cerezo as president, appreciating his collaboration with the club for many years.

-In his first season, the club made several transfers of certain reputable players, such as Javi Moreno, Demetrio Albertini and Fabricio Coloccini coming from Milan, but despite this, the club finished the season in 12th position.
+In his first season, the club brought in several notable players, including Javi Moreno, Demetrio Albertini and Fabricio Coloccini coming from Milan.
+However, despite these signings, the team finished the season in 12th place.

 In the 2003–04 season, the club sacked coach Luis Aragonés and replaced him with Gregorio Manzano.
 Great part of the deals of the previous season left the club, and in this year, players like Diego Simeone, Ariel Ibagaza and Matías Emanuel Lequi arrived.
 The club finished in seventh position, making it a poor season.

 In the 2004–05 season, the club replaced their coach again, hiring César Ferrando and he aimed to renovate Los Rojiblancos.
 At that time, the club purchased central defenders Pablo Ibáñez and Luis Perea.
 Ferrando's plans did not materialize and the club finished 11th, again outside of European football.

 In the 2005–06 season, veteran Carlos Bianchi was appointed by the club.
 Atlético made great investments by bringing stars like Martin Petrov, Maxi Rodríguez and Mateja Kežman.
 Nevertheless, however, the team did not produce good results and Bianchi was dismissed midway through the season, replaced by Pepe Murcia.

 In the 2009–10 season, the arrival of head coach Quique Sánchez Flores saw a huge change of fortunes.
 Though they continued to lag somewhat in La Liga, finishing the year in ninth, they managed to get third place in the 2009–10 UEFA Champions League group stage, and subsequently entered the season's UEFA Europa League in the round of 32 and winning the Europa League title after beating English teams Liverpool in the semi-finals and eventually Fulham in the final.
 Diego Forlán scored twice, the second being an extra-time winner in the 116th minute, as Atlético Madrid won 2–1.